ms-iot/content/en-US/win10/samples/arduino-wiring/potentiometer.md

 # Arduino Wiring Potentiometer Sample
 This sample shows how to connect a rotary potentiometer and LED to a Raspberry Pi 2 or a MinnowBoard Max using Arduino Wiring.
 We use a SPI-based ADC (Analog to Digital Converter) to read values from the potentiometer and control an LED based on the knob position.

 This sample is similar to the [C# Potentiometer Sample]({{site.baseurl}}/{{page.lang}}/win10/samples/Potentiometer.htm), but uses Arduino Wiring instead of C#.
 The wiring and hardware configuration will be nearly identical.
-However, DragonBoard 410c does not support Arduino Wiring.
+However, DragonBoard 410c does not currently support Arduino Wiring.

 ## Hardware
 - Board - one of the following only